ycrc/ycrc.github.io/docs/clusters-at-yale/guides/checkpointing.md

 * dmtcp reopens files when recovering from checkpoints, so most file writes should just work.
 However, when requeuing jobs as shown above, you should take care to do `#SBATCH --open-mode=append`
-* keep in mind that recovery from checkpoints does implybacking up to the point of the previous checkpoint.
+* keep in mind that recovery from checkpoints does imply backing up to the point of the previous checkpoint.
 If your program is continuously writing output, the output since the last checkpoint will be replicated.
 For many programs (like NAMD) the output is really just logging, so this is not a problem.
 * by default, dmtcp compresses checkpoint files.
 For large files this can take a long time.
 You can turn off comporession with `dmtcp_launch --no-gzip`.